Ringmer has already exceeded its Local Plan for 385 new homes...

 Land owned by Glyndebourne.

-Refused by Planning Officers at Lewes District Council on 8 July 2022.
+Two refused by Planning Officers at Lewes District Council .
 The planning officer recommended refusal which was in line with the Parish Council's opinion.
-For this reason, under delegated powers, the decision was not made by a planning committee but by a planning officer.

-Glyndebourne and Gleesons have decided to take another bite of the cherry with appeals for both applications.
+Glyndebourne and Gleesons have decided to take another two bites of the cherry with appeals for both applications.
 SUBMIT COMMENTS BY 23 MARCH.
 Click the image for details.

 Thakeham Homes, Bishops Lane